pranay-1903/My-Notes/README.md

 <h1> Notes App </h1>
 <br>
 <p>
   A simple and efficient note-taking application designed to help you organize your thoughts and ideas.
-Easily create, edit, and manage notes, categorize them for better organization, and stay productive.
+Easily create, and manage notes for better organization, and stay productive.
 </p>
 <br>
 <p>